HookRace/hookrace-web/www/_posts/2018-02-20-cycling-to-work.markdown

 ## The journey is the reward

-Close to my home I have to cross a red light, which is also where I had the only accident involving a car in this year.
+Close to my home I have to cross a red light, which is also where I had the only accident in this year.
+A car driver ignored my right of way and so I had to break hard and ended up sitting on their hood.
+But luckily that didn't result in any injuries or damages.
 (Edit: I have never had an accident involving a car before, so this is probably an outlier.)
-A car driver ignored my right of way and so I landed on their hood.
-But that didn't result in any injuries or damages, so it's not too bad.

 After exiting the industrial area I am riding exclusively on small field roads.
 Especially in the morning this makes for nice sunrises with fog on parts of the